-The National Transport Commission (NTC) has identified regulatory barriers for the provision of automated vehicles into Australia and in November 2016 transport Ministers agreed to a phased reform program so that conditionally automated vehicles can operate safely and legally on Australian roads by 2020, and highly and fully automated vehicles from 2020.
+The National Transport Commission (NTC) has identified several regulatory barriers to the introduction of automated vehicles into Australia.
+In November 2016, State Transport Ministers agreed to a phased reform program so that conditionally automated vehicles can operate safely and legally on Australian roads before 2020, and highly and fully automated vehicles from 2020.
 The NTC is charged with delivering the roadmap for reform.

-The roadmap for reform involves a number of projects and the NTC’s overall goal is to have end-to-end regulation in place by 2020 to support the safe, commercial deployment of automated vehicles at all levels of automation from SAE Level 0 to 5.
+The roadmap for reform involves several individual projects and the NTC’s overall goal is to have end-to-end regulation in place by 2020 to support the safe, commercial deployment of automated vehicles at all levels of automation from SAE Level 0 to 5.

-Completed projects include automated vehicle trial guidelines and national enforcement guidelines that clarify regulatory concepts of control and proper control for different levels of automation.
+Already completed projects include automated vehicle trial guidelines and national enforcement guidelines, which clarify regulatory concepts of control and proper control for different levels of automation.

-Current projects to be completed in 2018 include: development of a safety assurance regime for safe commercial deployment of vehicles at all levels of automation; changing driving laws to support automated vehicles; automated vehicle exemption powers and compulsory third insurance review; and regulatory access to C-ITS and automated vehicle data.
+Projects to be completed in 2018 include the development of a safety assurance regime for the safe commercial deployment of vehicles at all levels of automation; changing driving laws to support automated vehicles; automated vehicle exemption powers and compulsory third insurance review; and regulatory access to C-ITS and automated vehicle data.

 The regulatory framework for the safe commercial deployment of automated vehicles is being developed with regulation to be in place by 2020.
 AADA will engage with the NTC concerning the circumstances in which Government agencies can access and use data generated by automated vehicles.